Anytime you have a service provided in your home you want to make sure that the firm that you invite is reputable and competent.

 How many days and what subjects did you learn?
 The technician training should be considerable as they will be responsible for the proper care of thousands of dollars worth of carpet.

 A reputable firm will be most happy to do this.
-They will come out to your home, measure the size of the rooms (why should you pay the same price for cleaning a small bedroom that you pay for your large living room or den?).
+They will come out to your home, measure the size of the rooms (why should you pay the same amount for cleaning a small bedroom that you pay for your large living room or den?).
 Examine the carpet for clean-ability.
 Test spots for the possibility of removal, and some will even give you a free written report.
 They should be frank and honest when setting your expectations about how your carpet will look after it is cleaned and what stains may not respond to professional cleaning techniques.

 Pre-vacuum all carpet to be cleaned